 - Despite much development in brain research, most processes in the brain have not yet been mapped.
 Cyborgs will have to apply very complex mathematical laws to be "human."
 Otherwise, they will be "robots."

-Precise simulation of all human body physiology, behavior, and emotions can open new unbelievable horizons!
+Precise simulation of all human body physiology, behavior, emotions, thoughts, and subconscious can open new unbelievable horizons!

 - The amount of processes in the human body is a finite number, which changes from time to time but will allow for a complete computer simulation.
 Quite similar to what you see in science fiction movies.